srhall2314/LitigatorsAi/AI_PROMPTS.md

 1. **Tier 2**: All 5 agents evaluate citations in parallel
 2. **Consensus Calculation**: System determines agreement level
 3. **Tier 3 Escalation**: Citations with split decisions (3/2 or worse) are escalated
-4. **Tier 3 Investigation**: Single specialist agent performs deep investigation
+4. **Tier 3 Investigation**: All 3 agents investigate citations comprehensively in parallel (unlike Tier 2, they don't split investigation by dimension - all investigate fully)
+5. **Tier 3 Consensus**: System calculates consensus from 3-agent panel

 ### Response Parsing

 - Tier 2 responses are parsed to extract verdict and reason codes
-- Tier 3 responses are parsed to extract structured fields (verdict, reasoning, evidence, uncertainties, confidence)
+- Tier 3 responses are parsed to extract verdict (VALID/INVALID/UNCERTAIN), reasoning, and reason codes (similar to Tier 2)
+- Tier 3 consensus is calculated from 3-agent panel evaluations

 ---